Celebrating International Day of Happiness: 20 March, 2025

 • Happiness is a universal goal and aspiration.

-The UNGA called for “a more inclusive, equitable and balanced approach to economic growth that promotes the happiness and well-being of all peoples.”
+Calling for “a more inclusive, equitable and balanced approach to … promote the happiness and well-being of all peoples,” it declared March 20 as The International Day of Happiness in 2012.

 World Happiness Report